VibeThemes/wplms-lms-migrate/readme.txt

 == Frequently Asked Questions ==

-= Does it require Learndash plugin? =
+= Does it require LMS Theme? =

-Yes, The plugin needs the Learndash plugin to be activated to work.
+Yes, the LMS theme from design themes needs to be active.

 = What are the required plugins to ensure the migration goes smoothly? =

-You require LeardDash, Vibe Custom Types and WPLMS Assignments plugins to be installed and activated to make sure the migration goes on smoothly.
+You require LMS theme, Vibe Custom Types plugins to be installed and activated to make sure the migration goes on smoothly.

 = Do I need the WPLMS theme to begin? =